openstack-archive/fuel-docs/pages/installation-fuel-ui/networks.rst

 address set on a router in the public network.
 In the examples provided, that IP is 12.0.0.1 in VLAN 101.

-Fuel has a special field on the networking tab for the gateway address.
+Fuel UI has a special field on the networking tab for the gateway address.
 As soon as deployment of OpenStack is started, the network on nodes is reconfigured to use this gateway IP as the default gateway.

-If floating addresses are from another other L3 network, then you must set the IP (or even multiple IPs if floating addresses are from more than one L3 network) for them on the router as well.
+If floating addresses are from another L3 network, then you have to configure the IP address (or even multiple IPs if floating addresses are from more than one L3 network) for them on the router as well.

 Otherwise, floating IPs on nodes will be inaccessible.